margaretycf/CarND-MPC-Project/README.md

 ### Timestep Length and Elapsed Duration (N & dt)

-The values I finally chose in my project for N and dt are 7 and 0.1, respectively.
+The values I finally chose in my project for N and dt are 10 and 0.1, respectively.

-Originally I used the Udacity's suggested N = 10 and dt = 0.1 for the project.
-I have adjusted either N or dt (by small amounts) and observed different behaviors, such as 10 / 0.5, 9 / 0.125, 6 / 0.35, 7 / 0.118 and many others.
+Firstly I started with the Udacity's suggested N = 10 and dt = 0.1 for the project.
+Then I adjusted either N or dt (by small amounts) and observed different behaviors, such as 10 / 0.5, 9 / 0.125, 6 / 0.35, 7 / 0.118 , 8 / 0.1, 7 / 0.1 and many others.

 ### Polynomial Fitting and MPC Preprocessing